TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 # CO2 Gadget

-> Building A High-Quality Ait Quality Monitoring Device
+> Building A High-Quality Air Quality Monitoring Device

-[CO2 Gadget](https://emariete.com/en/co2-meter-gadget/) is a free [open-source firmware](https://github.com/melkati/CO2-Gadget) that you can upload to an *ESP32S* or *ESP32-S3* microcontroller right from inside your browser.
+[CO2 Gadget](https://emariete.com/en/co2-meter-gadget/) is a free [open-source firmware](https://github.com/melkati/CO2-Gadget) that you can upload to an *ESP32S* or *ESP32-S3* microcontroller right from inside your browser - no special tools required.
 This transforms your microcontroller into a sophisticated CO2 sensor capable of monitoring air quality.

 The firmware supports a [variety of CO2 sensors](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/co2gadget/#supported-sensors) and can interface with additional sensors for *particles*, *temperature*, *humidity*, *atmospheric pressure*, and more.

-So with minimal effort, this firmware enables you to build your own high-quality, affordable air monitor.
+With minimal effort, this firmware enables you to build your own high-quality, affordable air monitor.

 > [!NOTE]
-> Affordable commercial *air quality monitors* typically rely on [cheap, relatively inaccurate MOS sensors](https://done.land/components/data/sensor/airquality/#cheap-mos-sensors).
+> When you buy commercial *air quality monitors*, be aware that the affordable ones typically rely on [cheap, relatively inaccurate MOS sensors](https://done.land/components/data/sensor/airquality/#cheap-mos-sensors).
 Devices based on professional [CO2 NDIR sensors](https://done.land/components/data/sensor/airquality/#expensive-ndir-sensors) often cost a fortune.
-With parts in the range of just €20-30, you can now create a highly accurate air quality monitoring device that rivals professional-grade equipment.
+With parts in the range of just €20-30, your DIY air quality monitor rivals professional-grade equipment.

 ## Overview